FlexAct: Why Learn when you can Pick?: Introduction

 From the perspective of representational power, activation functions define the functional class accessible to the network.
 A poor choice can lead to shattered gradients, and unstable dynamics~\citep{balduzzi2018shatteredgradientsproblemresnets}.
 For instance, the introduction of Swish and GELU brought improved performance through smoother transitions and better gradient characteristics~\citep{ramachandran2017searchingactivationfunctions, hendrycks2016gaussian}, yet these improvements were often empirical and lacked a deep mechanistic understanding in high-dimensional, deep neural networks.
 Crucially, in the context of pretraining and finetuning large models, activation functions also affect the scaling of logits and their calibration, with downstream effects on optimization dynamics, learning rate schedules, and generalization~\citep{zhang2017understandingdeeplearningrequires}.
-Moreover, new paradigms such as retrieval-augmented generation, multi-modal modeling, and continuous pretraining demand activations that are not only expressive and efficient, but also compositional and stable across wide operational regimes.

-Despite these considerations, our understanding of how activation functions interact with the deep geometry of networks remains primitive.
-Unlike advances in architecture search or self-attention mechanisms, there is a dearth of systematic studies that investigate the optimality of activations in the infinite-width, deep-scaling, or heavy-tailed spectrum regimes.
-Activation functions are the crux of information transformation in neural architectures and it is increasingly evident that scaling neural networks without revisiting their nonlinear cores is a missed opportunity.
 In this work, we argue for a re-examination of activation function design in the context of deep scaling.
-We unify insights from theoretical neuroscience, kernel regimes, and empirical large-model behavior to highlight the crucial yet neglected role activations play in efficient, expressive, and stable learning at scale.
-We motivate this inquiry through the lens of dynamical systems, signal propagation theory, and spectral conditioning, setting the stage for a principled exploration of scalable non-linearities.
-The widespread success of deep learning hinges on scalable architectures whose expressiveness is governed not only by depth and width, but also by the choice of activation functions.
 Conventional activations such as ReLU~\citep{nair2010rectified}, GELU~\citep{hendrycks2016gaussian}, and Swish~\citep{ramachandran2017searchingactivationfunctions} are statically defined, applied identically across layers, tasks, and data regimes.
 However, this static design paradigm limits adaptability and ignores the growing evidence that no single non-linearity is universally optimal across depth or domain.
 This mismatch becomes especially pronounced in deep networks where representational demands evolve layer-wise.